Murder Mystery Weekend Getaways in Ohio

 Mysteries usually begin at 6 p.m. and end about 10 p.m.
-About a month before the date, we send out a package with information about the mystery and which character you will be playing so that you will have time to plan or create your costume and props for the evening.
+About a month before the date, we will send you information about the mystery and which character you will be playing so that you will have time to plan and to create your costume and props for the evening.

 Our mysteries contain adult content and are not suitable for guests under the age of 18.
 We can provide family-suitable themes for private parties.